Horizon Zero Dawn Accessibility Report

 Similar Games With More Accessibility Features for Getting Started

-If you want to play Horizon Zero Dawn, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:
+If you want to play Horizon Zero Dawn, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Horizon Zero Dawn has 6 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 6 accessibility features for Reading in Horizon Zero Dawn which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Text: Text is large and clear or can be adjusted to be.
 The general text used throughout the game in menus, instructions and other information (excluding subtitles that are assessed separately) is at least 1/20 (46 pixels on 1080 screen) the height of the screen.